 Line 36b.
-Net operating loss
+Net operating loss deduction.

-deduction.
 A corporation may use the net operating loss (NOL) incurred in one tax year to reduce its taxable income in another tax year.
-Generally, a corporation may carry an NOL back to each of the 2 years preceding the year of the loss and then carry any remaining amount over to each of the 20 years (15 years for NOLs incurred in tax years beginning before August 6, 1997) following the year of the loss (but see Waiving the carryback period below).

-Enter on line 36b, the total NOL carryovers from prior tax years, but do not enter more than the corporation's taxable income (after dividends-received deduction).
-An NOL deduction cannot be taken in a year in which the corporation has negative taxable income.
+Enter on line 36b the total NOL carryovers from other tax years, but do not enter more than the corporation's taxable income (after dividends-received deduction).
 Attach a schedule showing the computation of the NOL deduction.
 Also complete item 12 on Schedule I.